-- Passwords with have a minimum of 12 characters. - There is no requirement to use specific characters or to change the password at certain intervals. - Passwords to school computers and Microsoft or Google services must be unique and not used for other systems. - Best practice is to use passwords with three random words.
+- Passwords will have a minimum of 12 characters but users are encouraged to use three non-connected words with a number and a symbol. - There is no requirement to change the password at certain intervals as this often leads to weaker passwords being selected. - Passwords to school computers and Microsoft or Google services must be unique and not used for other systems.

-In line with staff and student Acceptable Use Policies users must not allow other users to access systems using their log on details and must report any suspicion or evidence of any breach of security.
+In line with staff and student Acceptable Use Policies, users must not allow other users to access systems using their log-on details and must report any suspicion or evidence of any breach of security.
 Members of staff will access the Internet using an individual log-on, which they will keep secure.
-They will ensure they log-out after each session, and not allow students to access the Internet through their log-on.
+They will ensure they log out after each session, and not allow students to access the Internet through their log-on.
 They will abide by the school Acceptable Use Policy at all times.